Programs & Services

 The emergency food pantry needs a constant flow of food donations in order to meet the needs of the community.
 Centro has developed a supportive network of corporate, church, and community resources and volunteers.

 Most of the people who come for food are adult Hispanic females with small children.
-The 2010 census puts the Hispanic population of Elgin at 43%, Carpentersville at 50%, and Hanover Park at 38%.
+The 2013 American Survey puts the Hispanic population of Elgin at 45%, Carpentersville at 50%, and Hanover Park at 37%.
 Centro has offices in all three communities, and the need for food is evident.
 Food is distributed by Centro on a daily basis.
 Approximately 2000 families use the emergency food pantry per year, and the food they receive feeds more than 8,000 (including family members).

 Centro de Información provides parenting classes in English and Spanish.
 Each course is for nine week sessions, once a week for two hours.
 During the time of the course, parents have the opportunity to relate and share concerns with other parents.
 In each of the sessions, the parents receive small assignments to do at home and to complete the course, parents must pass the final exam.